mastercodin/stunning-enigma/README.md

 ```
 ## Purpose

-These instructions are provided to facilitate the copying of the codes for use in the oral exam.
+These instructions are provided to copy the codes for use in the oral exam.
 Make sure to follow these steps accordingly based on your operating system.

 ---